sugarlabs/musicblocks/documentation/README.md

 Many blocks also incorporate "pie menus" for changing block parameters.

-## Right-Click Context Menu
+## Context Menu
-The right-click context menu in Music Blocks provides several options for working with blocks and the workspace.
+Context menus are an important part of user interfaces that provide users with quick access to a set of actions relevant to the context in which they are working.The right-click context menu in Music Blocks provides several options for working with blocks and the workspace.
 To access the right-click context menu, simply right-click anywhere in the workspace.

-# Cut, Copy, Paste, Delete
-These options are used to manipulate blocks on the workspace.
-Cut removes the selected block and stores it on the clipboard, Copy creates a duplicate of the selected block on the clipboard, Paste inserts the contents of the clipboard at the current cursor location, and Delete removes the selected block from the workspace.
+# The Block context menu:
+This context menu appears when you right-click on a block in the workspace.
+It provides options such as "Duplicate," "Delete," "Help," and "Copy to Palette."
+The "Duplicate" option creates a copy of the selected block, while the "Delete" option removes the selected block from the workspace.
+The "Help" option opens a help dialog for the selected block, and the "Copy to Palette" option adds the selected block to the user's custom block palette.

+# The Palette context menu:
+This context menu appears when you right-click on a block in the palette.
+It provides options such as "Export," "Delete," "Edit," and "Copy."
+The "Export" option exports the selected block as a Python script, while the "Delete" option removes the selected block from the palette.
+The "Edit" option opens a dialog that allows the user to edit the selected block, and the "Copy" option creates a copy of the selected block.

+# The Workspace context menu:
+This context menu appears when you right-click on an empty area in the workspace.
+It provides options such as "Undo," "Redo," "Delete," "Duplicate," "Move to Trash," "Rename," and "Export."
+The "Undo" option undoes the previous action, while the "Redo" option redoes the previously undone action.
+The "Delete" option removes the selected block(s) from the workspace, while the "Duplicate" option creates a copy of the selected block(s).
+The "Move to Trash" option moves the selected block(s) to the trash.
+The "Rename" option allows the user to rename the selected block(s), while the "Export" option exports the selected block(s) as a Python script.

+# The Menu bar context menu:
+This context menu appears when you right-click on the menu bar at the top of the application window.
+It provides options such as "Minimize," "Maximize," "Move," and "Close."
+These options allow users to control the application window.

+#The Block Style context menu:
+This context menu appears when you right-click on a block in the workspace and select "Block Style."
+It provides options such as "Change Color," "Change Shape," "Change Icon," and "Reset Style."
+The "Change Color" option allows the user to change the color of the block, while the "Change Shape" option allows the user to change the shape of the block.
+The "Change Icon" option allows the user to change the icon on the block, and the "Reset Style" option resets the block style to its default settings.

 # Duplicate
 This option creates a duplicate of the selected block and places it next to the original block.